eatnumber1/gce-pd/README.md

 This is a tool designed to be used as a file system type on Linux machines running on [Google Compute Engine][GCE].
 It allows on-mount creation of [Persistent Disks][PD] and on-unmount deletion of them.
-This can then be used in conjunction with Linux's [Automounter], enabling on-demand scratch disks.
+This can then be used in conjunction with Linux's [Automount], enabling on-demand scratch disks.

 See [mount.gce-pd(8)] for more information.